emprax/St8-ment/README.md

 await context.Apply(stateMachine, new CompleteOrderAction());
 ```

 First the state in the context is set to a new order (note that this could also be integration in a more intuitive way, but it depends on the choices of the developer.
-The simple, but still a bit specific, use of the SetState method is being shown here to illustrate an example of usage).
-The state in the context is being visited by the StateMachine through the Connect method of the state.
+The simple, but still a bit specific, use of the SetState method is shown here to illustrate an example of usage).
+The state in the context is visited by the StateMachine through the Connect method of the state.
 The StateMachine retrieves some specific state type setup and can then retrieve the right TransitionerProvider by providing a specific ActionAccepter.
-The action is being applied to the accepter and the state system is set in motion.
+The action is applied to the accepter and the state system is set in motion.

-Note the use of a specific extension-method called *Apply*, what is an extension to the IStateContext and encapsulates the aforementioned State - StateMachine with Action interaction.
+Note the use of a specific extension-method called *Apply*, what is an extension of the IStateContext and encapsulates the aforementioned State - StateMachine with Action interaction.

-## Usecase
+## Reasons for using this library

 This library is useful for a more dynamic and solidified state pattern design.
 Note that the state pattern is already known for being quite a suitable design pattern in multiple solutions.
 Therefore this library provides even more SOLID design in state usage.
 The library has quite some similarities to the Redux library, but it is still its own take on the appliance of state and the patterns that are related to that.
 Hence this library is more or less a combination of the state pattern and state-machine pattern with some Redux influences.
+So, when wanting to use a SOLID designed state transitioning system for your software, where that is on par with front-end libraries like Redux and NGRX, then this library is a great choice.